 Cincinnati Reds vs. San Francisco Giants

-The San Francisco Giants and the Cincinnati Reds battle it out on Thursday in game one of their series in San Francisco.
-The Reds are -115 favorites over the Giants with an over/under run total set at 6.5.
+The Cincinnati Reds and the San Francisco Giants meet for game two of their series at Great American Ballpark after going 13 innings on Friday Night.
+The Reds are -125 favorites over the Giants with an over/under run total set at 8.5.

 The Cincinnati Reds got the win on Friday but with the race being what it is in the N.L.
 Central it was only good enough to keep pace with Milwaukee and St. Louis who also won.
 On Friday Fred Lewis had three hits and scored a run, Edgar Renteria had a hit that knocked in the winning run, and Jay Bruce had a hit, a RBI, and scored a run as Cincinnati converted 12 hits into just four runs.
 Starter Dontrelle Wills allowed six hits and two runs over six innings of work but Bill bray blew the save and eventually it was Jose Arredondo who got his second win of the year after pitching the 13th inning.
 For Saturday’s game Cincinnati starts Mike Leake who has lost his last two starts.
 For the season Leake has allowed 100 hits and 48 earned runs while striking out 76 in 107 innings of work.